tanersarptonay/CENG111-THE3-Tester/README.md

      for e.g:  If your the3.py is in a folder named CENG_111_THE3, modify the line respect to it's path from CENG_111_THE3.the3 import *
+     If you are using VSCode, you may need to write file's path completely

 Tester prints all of the cases (True or False) on results.txt.
 Terminal just shows your score.